The Disadvantages of Spreadsheets: Teamwork Options

-There’s no doubt about it, but the most popular tool used are spreadsheets and regardless of the brand (Excel, Calc, Numbers etc), in essence the work principle remains the same.
+There’s no doubt about it, but the most popular tool used are spreadsheets and regardless of the brand (Excel, Calc, Numbers etc), in essence, the working principle remains the same.

 Budgeting, planning or any other kind of forecasting is quite difficult when you think, how much collaborative data is actually needed to get any work done.
 In addition, most of the data is needed from different people or even departments.